Oxidation Number Of Cr In Cr2o72-

 2. Assign the Unknown Variable: Let 'x' represent the oxidation number of chromium (Cr).
 Since there are two chromium atoms in the dichromate ion, the total contribution from chromium will be 2x.

 3. Set Up the Equation: The sum of the oxidation numbers of all atoms in the ion must equal the overall charge of the ion, which is -2.
-Therefore, we can set up the following equation:
+So, we can set up the following equation:

 2x + 7(-2) = -2